 One big difference between Aura and Qustodio is that Aura doesn’t have an app for Mac or Windows computers.
 However, you can access Aura Parental Controls from any browser.

-Unfortunately, we had a lot of trouble accessing the portal on Safari and signing in on our iPad.
+Unfortunately, we experienced significant issues accessing the portal on Safari and signing in on our iPad.
 While we waited for a response from customer support, we couldn’t set any controls other than the default.

-Both of the services have ample customer support options.
-Aura’s support options include chat, email, and phone support that’s available 24/7.
-Qustodio is limited to phone and email support, but you can also purchase Care Plus to receive priority expert help.
+Both services offer ample customer support options.
+Aura’s support options include chat, email, and phone support, all of which are available 24/7.
+Qustodio offers limited phone and email support, but you can also purchase Care Plus to receive priority expert assistance.

 Is Aura a good parental controls app?